A/B Test

 What is Sprint Planning?
 In the Scrum agile framework, a sprint planning meeting is an event that establishes the product development goal and plan...

 What are Stakeholders?
-Stakeholders are individuals (or groups) that can either impact the success and execution of a product or are impacted by a...
+Stakeholders are individuals (or groups) that can either impact the success and execution or are impacted by a product.
+The first...

 A stakeholder analysis is the process of identifying stakeholders before a project begins; grouping them according to their levels of participation, interest, and influence...